Sierra Madre Occidental

-The Sierra Madre Occidental is a major mountain range system that runs northwest–southeast through northwestern and western Mexico, and along the Gulf of California.
+The Sierra Madre Occidental ('Western Mother/Grand Mountain Range') is a major mountain range system which runs northwest–southeast through northwestern and western Mexico, and along the Gulf of California.
 The Sierra Madre is part of the American Cordillera, an almost continuous chain of mountain ranges that forms the western "backbone" of the Americas.

 Etymology

 The Spanish name sierra madre means "mother mountain range" in English, and occidental means "western", these thus being the "Western mother mountain range".
 To the east, from the Spanish oriental meaning "eastern" in English, the Sierra Madre Oriental range or "Eastern mother mountain range" runs generally parallel to the Sierra Madre Occidental along eastern Mexico and the Gulf of Mexico.

 The range extends from northern Sonora, a state near the Mexico–U.S. border at Arizona, southeast towards to the Trans-Mexican Volcanic Belt and Sierra Madre del Sur ranges.
 The high plateau that is formed by the range is cut by deep river valleys.
 This plateau is formed from volcanic rock overlying a basement of metamorphic rock.

 This uplift has caused changes in weather patterns; increased rainfall occurring in the mountains has provided areas where ecosystems can form in wetter areas than surrounding land.
 This water source forms watersheds that provide the arid surroundings with water that makes it possible to irrigate and farm crops.
 The wet ecosystems are islands of biodiversity, differing significantly from what would otherwise be a desert landscape.
 Oak forests are the predominant plant life, and extend into the lowland deserts.

 This forest and canyon land provided a place for a variety of indigenous people to live, until Spanish settlers with associated mestizos came into the area to found towns for the silver mines in the area.
 The major industries in the area now are agriculture and forestry, which have become contentious because of land degradation and the native population's opposition to these practices.